ibm-mas/cli/docs/examples/eam-migration.md

 Access [IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) using your IBMId to obtain your entitlement key.

-Step 1 - Provision a new OpenShift Cluster
+Step 1 - Provision OpenShift
 -------------------------------------------------------------------------------
 We are going to provision the cluster using **Red Hat OpenShift on IBM Cloud** via the MAS CLI container image.
 Ensure that you set the `IBMCLOUD_APIKEY` environment variable to the key you obtained from the [IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary).